Skip to main content

 • Ideal for real-time applications like generative AI, recommendation systems, chatbots, and more.

-Capacity-optimized CU
+Capacity-optimized cluster

 • Crafted for handling vast datasets, boasting five times the data capacity of its Performance-optimized counterpart, albeit with subdued search performance.